chihyuchu/GAN-MNIST/README.md

 Author: chihyuchu

-Try to build up a Generative Adversarial Network and generate MNIST data, and try to push them onto GitHub, just try:)
+Built up a Generative Adversarial Network and generate MNIST data, and initial commit to Github.